 The historic mining town of Forest City sits upon the Pliocene Ridge and offers a network of singletrack, cross-country trails that are mainly rideable from Forest City.

-The Downieville Classic is a multi-day mountain bike race and festival, which this years take place in August.
+The Downieville Classic is a multi-day mountain bike race and festival, which takes place in early August.
 There is a cross-country race that starts in Sierra City, traveling over the Sierra Buttes, and down the trails into Downieville, and the following day is a downhill race on the famous Downieville Downhill.
 Lots of activities take place during the festival, including a River jump competition, live music and bike expo and street fair.

 Downieville’s two bike shops, Yuba Expeditions and Downieville Outfitters offer shuttle service to Packer Saddle and rental bikes.
 Downieville Outfitters also offers guided rides.